ChainBreak/bmw_mab_py_interface/README.md

-# bwm_mab_py_interface
+# bmw_mab_py_interface
-A small python module for communication with the MicroAutoBox in the BWM
+A small python module for communication with the MicroAutoBox in the BMW